aromring/ParallelMemoryInArduino/README.md

 Since this hardware implementation uses the MCP23008 I/O expander from Adafruit [https://www.adafruit.com/products/593] you  will have to download and install to your Arduino folder the associated library, Adafruit_MCP23008_RF, which is here: https://github.com/aromring/Adafruit_MCP23008_RF.

 This repository also inlcudes an Arduino sketch "Memory_SST39SF010A.ino" illustrating the library use.
 In short, the sketch reads previously written data consisting of an 20x4 array of random floats, generates and saves on the chip a new such array, and stops.
 The numbers are written to the Serial Monitor.
 The sketch has been tested with ATmega328 and ATmega2560.
+Please see the following Instructable for more details: http://www.instructables.com/id/How-to-Add-Parallel-Flash-Memory-to-Arduino/